 The same applies for other food groups as well, such as vegetables.

 The best advice I can give you is to always research each fruit before offering it to your chinchilla.

-Most fruits, surprisingly, contain too much sugar and acidic content for your chinchilla and can cause a great deal of discomfort and worse issues.
+Most fruits, surprisingly, contain too much sugar and have too high an acidic content, for your chinchilla and can cause a great deal of discomfort, or worse.

 Always play it safe and only offer fruit as a treat, not as a diet supplement.

 At the end of the day, providing the safest and best foods for your chinchilla is a necessary part of owning a chinchilla.

 Fruits are no exception.
 While apples can be offered occasionally as a delicious treat, this shouldn’t be abused.